 - Q How does therapy help people with schizophrenia avoid a relapse?

-- Q Can the Partnership for Prescription Assistance help with schizophrenia?
+- Q What are the treatment options for schizophrenia?